Code-Institute-Submissions/first-milestone-project-5/README.md

 ## Custom Fonts

-I created fonts using **@googleapis CSS 'Cabin Caveat Barlow+Condensed'** used to keep original band branding.
+I used fonts from **@googleapis CSS 'Cabin Caveat Barlow+Condensed'** to create difference in headers.

 ## Technologies used